Khahus/skills-introduction-to-github/.github/steps/1-create-a-branch.md

-## Step 1: Create a branch Test icitte
+## Step 1: Create a branch Test icitte second test

 _Welcome to "Introduction to GitHub"! :wave:_